 - it applies to most kinds of text across all genres

 - it enables you to understand the optimum reading materials to support your students’ development.

-Find out more about the Lexile Reading Framework here.
+Find out more about the Lexile Framework for Reading here.

 How can the combined Aptis Reading and Lexile measure benefit learners?

-By choosing Aptis for your educational institution, you will also receive the relevant Lexile measure of reading ability of your students.
+By choosing Aptis for your educational institution, you can also receive the relevant Lexile measure of reading ability of your students.
 This will allow you to: